SKreiselAtGH/heccyeah/README.md

 # HeccyeahUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2 and Google's Firebase.
+We are planning to, in the future, use Ionic (https://ionicframework.com/) for mobile development and Electron (https://electronjs.org/) for native windows development.

 ## Development server